FlameKat53/ButtonBoot/README.md

 - [devkitPro](https://github.com/devkitPro), [WinterMute](https://github.com/WinterMute): Code used in nds-hb-menu, and the use of the bootloader, devkitARM, libnds, and libfat.
 - [CardIDGetter](https://github.com/RocketRobz/CardIDGetter), The arm7 code and Makefile's.
 - [TWiLightMenu](https://github.com/DS-Homebrew/TWiLightMenu), Inifile, bootstub, bootloader code and a lot more.
+- [GodMode9i](https://github.com/DS-Homebrew/GodMode9i), Some code from the GitHub Actions